 After your time in WCW, life has been incredibly busy for you.
 Share some of the stories with other promotions and what you walked away with from those experiences.

 Not being one to rest on your laurels, your talents also include singing, drumming & playing the piano.
-How have you been able to parlay that into something more outside of the ring?
+How has The Maestro been able to parlay that into something more outside of the ring?

 The transition from wrestling to film has been a seamless one.
 How did the opportunity to appear in films come about?

 “It’s funny how everything ties in.
 We tell stories in the ring basically and that’s what professional wrestling is, it’s physical storytelling.
 It’s no different in film and just like in a match where we are sticklers on the detail like we are on film in different scenes.
 What will work and will not work?
 Just like in matches.
 It’s just like a chess game.
 You want to bring the people along for the ride in a chess game.
 This is no different from making a film.
 You want the people to come on that trip, on that journey with you.

 To make the story the best it can be.
 I tell people all the time, it’s not really how matches you win and how many matches you lose it’s how great a story you can tell to the people to keep them interested and motivated and watching it.”

 Anyone that has followed you can truly get a strong sense of faith.
 Has your faith ever prevented you from making choices in the ring with a storyline?